Classic Melbourne

 Andrew Wailes

 Andrew Wailes is well known to Melbourne audiences as Artistic Director and Chief Conductor of the Royal Melbourne Philharmonic Choir and Orchestra, and as a freelance conductor and chorusmaster of various choral and orchestral ensembles in Melbourne, and around Australia.
-He regularly appears with local groups including Melbourne University Choral Society, Box Hill Chorale, and has recently directed ensembles for groups such as Opera Australia, Sinfonia of St Andrew’s and the Sunshine Coast Oriana Choir in Queensland.
+He regularly appears with Melbourne groups including Melbourne University Choral Society, Box Hill Chorale, and has recently directed ensembles for groups such as Opera Australia, and Brisbane’s Sinfonia of St Andrew’s and the Sunshine Coast Oriana Choir in Queensland.
+He will shortly appear in China with the Liaoning Symphony Orchestra.

 previous post